 Sometimes as a designer, you do not use the best image, but you use the right image.
 What we are trying to explain with this sentence is that you can use an image for your design, and some cultures will applaud it, but when it gets to some cultures, it will be condemned and rejected in its entirety.

-That is why we said as a cross-cultural designer; you should use the right image rather than the best image in some cases.
+That is why we said as a cross-cultural designer you should use the right image in your design (rather than the best image in some cases).